 There’s also another important aspect connected to churn reduction pointed out by Wojtek:

 “We’ve also talked to some customers who were facing some difficulties with their email campaigns at the very time of speaking with us.
-They didn’t contacted support themselves, so our conversation was the time when we could help them out.
+They didn’t contact support themselves, so our conversation was at the time when we could help them out.
 This might have convinced them to stay with us instead of churning and looking for some other solutions.”

 There are some lessons you can only learn while running the interviews.
 You can’t predict all the cases and difficulties.
 We wanted to share what we’ve learned during the project.

 - Firstly, it’s important who conducts the interviews.
 Luke and Basia were quite new to the team.
 They haven’t got much experience with the product or talking to customers.
 On the one hand, the project helped them learn a lot more quickly, gain some knowledge as well as some first hand experience.
 On the other hand, the customers didn’t know them at all, so the trust level wasn’t that high.
 Plus, they lacked some information about the product, so sometimes they didn’t know how to answer a technical question or help a customer out.
 It’s a good idea to make a team of two people, one of whom is more experienced than the other.

 - Next time, we will definitely want to test out an intro from a sales rep or a support person.
 Let’s say a customer knows Vovik pretty well because he talked to him during the trial period.
 She would be probably more eager to talk to someone else from the company if Vovik made a warm intro for the new person.

 - We heard some praise, but also some complaints.
 You need to be prepared for complaints and new feature ideas.
 Think how you can respond to those before you jump on the call.
 Always listen politely, and stay calm even if a customer gets emotional.